 Peter Thompson & Associates represents motorcyclists, drivers and all other clients who were seriously injured in Maine because of someone else’s carelessness.
 Our Portland, Maine motorcycle accident attorneys help riders hold careless drivers and other wrongdoers legally responsible for their actions.
 Motorcycle accidents cause serious injuries — and those injuries often mean medical bills of six figures or more.
 In a Maine motorcycle accident lawsuit, we can help injured riders and their families recover those past and future medical costs, the income lost while you cannot work and compensation for your injuries.
 Our attorneys can also help motorcyclists and their families deal with complications or unfair behavior from insurance companies, who sometimes exploit anti-motorcycle prejudice to avoid paying what they owe.

 If you or a loved one has been seriously hurt or wrongfully killed in Maine by a careless driver, Peter Thompson & Associates can help.
-To learn more about your rights and your options at a free consultation, please contact us online or call 1-800-804-2004.
+To learn more about your rights and your options at a consultation, please contact us online or call 1-800-804-2004.